 - Log into the /appliance web interface of your B Series Appliance and go to Security > Certificates.

-In Subject Alternative Names, list the fully qualified domain name for each DNS A-record which resolves to your B Series Appliance (e.g., access.example.com).
+- Subject Alternative Names: A list of the fully qualified domain names for each DNS A-record which resolves to your B Series Appliance (e.g., access.example.com).
 After entering each subject alternative name (SAN), click the Add button.

 A SAN lets you protect multiple hostnames with a single SSL certificate.
 A DNS address could be a fully qualified domain name, such as access.example.com, or it could be a wildcard domain name, such as *.example.com.
 A wildcard domain name covers multiple subdomains, such as access.example.com, remote.example.com, and so forth.
 If you are going to use multiple hostnames for your site that are not covered by a wildcard certificate, be sure to define those as additional SANs.

 If you entered the fully qualified domain name as your subject's common name, you must re-enter this as the first SAN entry.
 If you wish to use IP addresses instead of DNS names, contact BeyondTrust Technical Support first.

 If you plan to use multiple B Series Appliances in an Atlas setup, it is recommended that you use a wildcard certificate that covers both your BeyondTrust site hostname and each traffic node hostname.
 If you do not use a wildcard certificate, adding traffic nodes that use different certificates will require a rebuild of the BeyondTrust software.

 - Click Create Self-Signed Certificate and wait for the page to refresh.
 The new certificate should now appear in the Security :: Certificates section.